High School Eligibility Rules

 - High school tournaments not using questions from NAQT are welcome to use these rules—including linking to them, duplicating them, and distributing them to teams—so long as NAQT is credited as their creator.
 It is not necessary to inform NAQT that this is being done.

 Each competition year extends from August 1 through July 31 of the following year.
-For instance, the 2010 competition year runs from August 1, 2010 through July 31, 2011.
+For example, the 2017–2018 competition year began on August 1, 2017.

 Schools that include at least one grade between kindergarten and 12th grade (inclusive) are eligible to compete at high school tournaments.